Current Research Trials

 Sydney Retina Clinic and Day Surgery is proud to be associated with a research department named the Sydney Institute of Vision Science.
 All members of the research team have a strong background in both clinical and laboratory research and are dedicated to the development of new treatment for retinal disease.

-Phase 1b/2a study of OPT-302 in combination with aflibercept for persistent central-involved diabetic macular edema
+OPT-302 in combination with aflibercept for persistent central-involved Diabetic Macular Edema (DME).

 Investigator Initiated Studies

 Intravitreal Aflibercept for the treatment of treatment resistant retinal vein occlusions.